nezaboodka/reactronic/README.md

 immediately marked as invalid when changes are made in those state objects and cached functions that were used during their execution.
-And once marked, the functions are automatically executed again, either immediately (for @reaction functions) or on-demand (for @cached functions).
+And once marked, the functions are automatically executed again, either immediately (for @reactive functions) or on-demand (for @cached functions).

 Reactronic takes full care of tracking dependencies between